Bug report #17212

 It might be a stupid question - but are you SURE the attribute table layer is the same layer?

-#4 Updated by David Gessel almost 3 years ago
+#4 Updated by David Gessel over 3 years ago

 OMG..... not stupid question.

 Stupid answer, no. I examined the .qgs file, searched for "attribute" and, duh, the source is:

 <ComposerAttributeTableV2 vectorLayerName="All-Points" source="0" showGrid="1" maxFeatures="30" resizeMode="0" filterFeatures="false" featureFilter="" emptyTableMode="0" wrapString="" wrapBehaviour="0" headerMode="0" backgroundColor="255,255,255,255" showEmptyRows="0" emptyTableMessage="" showOnlyVisibleFeatures="1" vectorLayer="All_Points_shp20170601154059370" vectorLayerSource="../All_Points.shp" composerMap="0" headerHAlignment="0" contentFontColor="0,0,0,255" headerFontColor="0,0,0,255" cellMargin="1" filterToAtlasIntersection="0" relationId="" gridStrokeWidth="0.5" gridColor="0,0,0,255" showUniqueRowsOnly="0" vectorLayerProvider="ogr">